BEST THINGS TO DO IN COPENHAGEN IN 3 DAYS – ITINERARY

 - TICKET PRICES: Adults 40 DKK, free with a Copenhagen Card

-You can walk all the way down to Kongens Nytorv, which makes it a perfect activity for those who enjoy some walking (if you don’t, use public transportation during the day, so you have energy left to stroll this street).
+You can walk all the way down to Kongens Nytorv – the biggest square in the city.
+This walk is a perfect activity for those who enjoy some strolling (if you don’t, use public transportation during the day, so you have energy left to stroll this street).

 There are a lot of street artists at the markets, and it is so much more than shopping.
-It is also a lovely place to end the second day (or you can head back to Nyhavn to end your day there).
+It could be a lovely place to end the second day – so you could come back here later the day.

 - Be wary of con artists, who ask passersby to guess the whereabouts of a ball under one of three cups and charge for it.
 You can’t win – because it´s a scam.